 Become a Go Row Indoor Club

-Whether you are looking to attract new members, get more people using your club facilities or generate additional revenue, becoming an official Go Row Indoor Club is a great way for your club or university to capitalise using the indoor rowing machine!
+Whether you are looking to attract new members, get more people using your club facilities or generate additional revenue, becoming an official Go Row Indoor Club is a great way for your club, school, college, university or organisation to capitalise using the indoor rowing machine!

 What is a Go Row Indoor Club?

-A Go Row Indoor Club is a community rowing club or university that uses existing facilities to expand their rowing offer, connect with the wider local community, and help get more people active through indoor rowing.
+A Go Row Indoor Club is a community rowing club, college, university or organisation that uses existing facilities to expand their rowing offer, connect with the wider local community, and help get more people active through indoor rowing.

-With trained Go Row Indoor instructors and access to Go Row Indoor marketing resources, your club will have all the support it needs to promote and deliver new indoor rowing fitness classes at times when indoor rowing machines and gyms are not typically being used by club members.
+With trained Go Row Indoor instructors and access to Go Row Indoor support, your club will have all the support it needs to promote and deliver new indoor rowing activities and fitness classes at times when indoor rowing machines and gyms are not typically being used by club members.